thuynh26/cmpm121-f25-d3/PLAN.md

 ## Game Design Vision

 A geolocation based token collection game, inspired by Pokemon Go and 4096/Threes.
 The Earth is divided into rectilinear grid.
 Each cell may contain at most one token.
 Players can see all cells on the current map view but can only interact with nearby cells.
 Players can hold at most one token at a time, collect from nearby cells, and combine two tokens of the same value to craft the next higher value.
-Players start with 1 token and have collect enough tokens to craft a token with the value of 8 (might be changed) to win.
+Players start with 1 token and have collect enough tokens to craft a token with the value of 16 (will be changed) to win.

 ## Technologies